Cynara

 Orchestration: piccolo, 2 flutes, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, harp, 1 keyboard, strings

-(Version for Male Choir & Orchestra)
+(Version for TB chorus & orchestra)

 Reviews